 O’Barry speaks about his 45 years spent with the dolphins, both captive and in the wild.
 He can, if desired, show a 20-minute version of The Cove, as well as slides of the rescue, rehabilitation and release of captive dolphins.
 These rescues have taken place in Guatemala, Nicaragua, Colombia, Haiti, Bahamas Islands, and the United States.

-Video clips are available here, and information about his books is available here.
+Video clips, audio interviews and programs, and information about his books are available here.
 To explore engaging Ric O’Barry as a speaker, contact him through Scott Wolfman here.
 For the most up-to-date information about Ric, visit his Wolfman Productions webpage here.

 A Division Of